Post

 This post was translated with AI assistance — let me know if anything sounds off!

-CI/CD Practical Guide (Part 4): Using Google Apps Script Web App with GitHub Actions to Build a Free and Easy Packaging Tool Platform
+CI/CD Practical Guide (4): Using Google Apps Script Web App to Connect GitHub Actions and Build a Free, Easy-to-Use Packaging Tool Platform

-GAS Web App Integration with GitHub, Slack, Firebase, or Asana/Jira API to Build a Middleware Station, Providing a Cross-Team Shared Packaging Tool Platform
+GAS Web App Integrates GitHub, Slack, Firebase, or Asana/Jira APIs to Build a Middleware Platform for Cross-Team Shared Packaging Tools

 Photo by [Lee Campbell](https://unsplash.com/@leecampbell?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash){:target="_blank"}